evanthegrayt/vimfiles/README.md

 My local copy of vim is running `version 8` on Mac, but on our company's system, we're running `version 7.{1,3,4}` on Linux.
-I've spent time making sure this repository works without errors no matter what `vim` version I'm running; the only difference is, some plugins have to be disiabled, as they aren't compatible with lower versions of vim.
+I've spent time making sure this repository works without errors no matter what `vim` version I'm running; the only difference is, some plugins have to be disabled, as they aren't compatible with lower versions of vim.
 Full disclosure, I have not tested any of this on Windows.
 You've been warned.